 Director John Huston adapts Tennessee Williams's play with bravura.
 A fine cast (including Richard Burton, Deborah Kerr, and Ava Gardner) shows how a defrocked and ruined priest can find redemption in life.
 The way the tale is presented on screen (thanks to Huston's screenplay) makes the film superior to the fine work of the written play.

 Approved | 111 min | Western

-John Russell, disdained by his "respectable" fellow stagecoach passengers because he was raised by Indians, becomes their only hope for survival when they are set upon by outlaws.
+John Russell, disdained by his "respectable" fellow stagecoach passengers because he was raised by Native Americans, becomes their only hope for survival when they are set upon by outlaws.

 The subject and the story are commendable.
 A revisionist Western.
 Racism against the native Indians is highlighted.
 So are the negative traits of the white men who made money out of the subjugation of the the native Indians.
 Even the attitudes towards Mexicans are well etched.
 The film is all about values and humanism and not about killing.
 The opening sequence of the black stallion leading wild horses is amazing.